tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>A list (concatenated and separated) of dcterms:BibiographicResources for dwc:NucleotideSequences associated with a dwc:MaterialEntity.</td>
+			<td>A list (concatenated and separated) of dcterms:BibliographicResources for dwc:NucleotideSequences associated with a dwc:MaterialEntity.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>